 Colin didn’t answer–which spoke volumes.
 Mara turned to look at the other women in the room.
 Ava didn’t say anything either, but Diane stood up.
 “Yes, we have a plan that would work very well with four trained members.”
 Diane walked towards Mara, “but you’ve been off the team for two years.
 How do we know you’re even any good anymore?
 How do we know that you won’t be a hindrance?”

-“Mara untrained is still better than you trained.”
-Colin burst out before he could stop himself.
+“Mara untrained is still better than you trained,” Colin burst out before he could stop himself.

 Ava waved her hand sharply and cut off Diane’s argument before it could start.
 Colin even had the decency to look a little ashamed of himself for his outburst.

 “I’m sorry, Diane.
 Colin might have exaggerated a little, but not by a lot.
 Remember this was Andrew and Mara’s vision.
-Together, they have been training longer that you, Colin, and myself combined.
+Together, they have been training longer than you, Colin, and myself combined.
 If Mara wants back on the team, we let her back on–and go with the better plan.
 Can we all agree to that?”

 All three of them nodded, although, Diane did look a little grudgingly as she did so.
 “Okay,” Ava waved her arm again.
 “Let’s all head down to the strategy room and go over the new plan.”